Social Liberal Union

-The Social Liberal Union (Uniunea Social Liberală, USL) was a grand coalition of several political parties in Romania.
-The alliance contained two major centre-left and centre-right parties, more specifically the Social Democratic Party (PSD) and the National Liberal Party (PNL).
+The Social Liberal Union (Uniunea Social Liberală, USL) was a grand coalition of several political parties which was active in Romania during the early to mid 2010s.
+The alliance contained two major political parties, one major centre-left and one centre-right, more specifically the Social Democratic Party (PSD) and the National Liberal Party (PNL), respectively.

 History

 Formation

 The USL was formed on 5 February 2011 initially between the Social Democratic Party (PSD), and the Centre Right Alliance (ACD) of National Liberal Party (PNL) and the Conservative Party (PC).

 2012 elections

 In June 2012, the USL won the local elections by a landslide.
 After the elections, in September, the National Union for the Progress of Romania (UNPR), originally a breakaway from PSD and PNL, together with the PSD formed the Centre Left Alliance (ACS) and entered the USL.

 At the parliamentary elections in December, the four-party coalition won about two thirds of the seats in both the Senate and the Chamber of Deputies.